Illness as Metaphor: How to "Read" Your Heart

 scared on some level.
 There may be a whole generation of us who need healing of "bomb issues."
 And if you need help

-with that, contact me for custom Healing Codes.
+with that or any other issue, contact me for custom Healing Codes.